• Skip to primary navigation

 • Reserve the strained apple and use in place of applesauce in a baked good recipe such as Gooey Apple Sheet Cake.
 The recipe would benefit from the added flavor of the spices.

 • Prior to straining the cider, I transferred it to a large pitcher to make it easier to pour.
-I then used a large mesh strainer over another large pitcher.
+I then used a large fine mesh strainer over another large pitcher.

 • I used this type of mesh strainer.
 However, a cone strainer would have been much easier.